SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 Shared classes, components and services from the device-grid package are deprecated and new ones are created in the core data-grid component.

 This change only affects you, if you or your development team use the Web SDK to extend Cumulocity IoT UI applications or to build your own web applications.
-If you do and you do use the device-grid functionalities, check the deprecation documentation and alter your code accordingly.
-Refer to the deprecations in the WebSDK resources documentation for the device-grid service [here](http://resources.cumulocity.com/documentation/websdk/ngx-components/injectables/DeviceGridService.html).
+If you use the device-grid functionalities, check the deprecation documentation and alter your code accordingly.
+Refer to the deprecations in the [WebSDK resources documentation for the device-grid service](http://resources.cumulocity.com/documentation/websdk/ngx-components/injectables/DeviceGridService.html).
 Other deprecations for reference are also marked in this documentation.

 #### Implemented